Ship Manifests: Search Example

 John traveled to the U.S. with his wife and family.The names of all family members born in Sweden were obtained from both family stories and the census records.
 Having more than one family member traveling together makes it easier to be sure the right ship manifest is found.
 I also searched the Immigration & Travel records using all the names of his wife and the names of four children born in Sweden, but did not find anyone.

 So, to get more information, I searched the North Dakota Naturalization Records Database using his name, country of birth, and residence of Cass County.
 I knew John lived in Cass County based on family information that the family farm was near Christine, North Dakota, in Cass County.
 There was only one John Alm from Sweden in Cass County listed.
 The listing provided the volume and page number of John's first and second naturalization papers.
 Using that information, I ordered his naturalization papers from the State Historical Society of North Dakota State Archives.
-His first papers showed that he arrived at the Port of Boston in 1880:
+His first papers showed that he arrived at the Port of Boston in 1880, as shown below.

 I went back to Ancestry.com to check the Card Catalog for the Massachusetts, Passenger and Crew Lists, 1820-1963.
 Turns out, at the time, Ancestry.com was missing the passenger lists for the Port of Boston for 1875 through 1882.
 That explained why I could not find John Alm or any family members.